TUTORIAL: Advanced Building

 .lookup blueprint <name>

 to find your blueprints using their name.
 You don't need to use the full name.
 Just try it with Hammock and you'll already find it.
 Try spawning it now.
-To get rid of it again,
+To get rid of it again, delete it with the command for deleting groups you've learned in the last section.

 To share a blueprint with everyone else, use the following command: